modrunner/discord-bot/CONTRIBUTING.md

 ## Your first code contribution

-If you're unsure of where to start, consult [Modrunner Roadmap](https://github.com/users/smcmo/projects/11).
-There we have listed tasks that are currently in the backlog, planned for implementation, currently being implemented and tasks which have been finished. **It is highly recommended that you check this project to avoid performing work on a task that has already been done, or currently being worked on**, particularly if you are implementing new features or fixing bugs.
+If you're unsure of where to start, take a look at [the repo issues](https://github.com/modrunner/discord-bot/issues).
+There we have listed tasks that are currently in the backlog, planned for implementation, currently being implemented and tasks which have been finished. **It is highly recommended that you check the issues to avoid performing work on a task that has already been done, or currently being worked on**, particularly if you are implementing new features or fixing bugs.

 ### Setting up your local development environment